Federal Correctional Complex, Butner

 The Federal Correctional Complex, Butner (FCC Butner) is a United States federal prison complex for men near Butner, North Carolina.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 FCC Butner is about 25 mi northwest of Raleigh, the state capital.
 It includes the Bureau's largest medical complex, which operates a drug treatment program and specializes in oncology and behavioral science.
-Among its inmates was Bernie Madoff, who was convicted for perpetrating the largest Ponzi scheme in history.
+Among its inmates was Bernie Madoff, who was convicted of perpetrating the largest Ponzi scheme in history.
 He died at the prison in April 2021.

 The complex consists of four facilities: